 Ozone monitor Instrument to measure atmospheric ozone levels near the earth's surface.
-Particle count and size distribution A suite of condensation particle counters, including Condensation Particle Counters and the Scanning Mobility Particle Sizer, which measure the total concentration of particles sized as small as 2.5nm.
 Radon detector Instrument to measure the presence and amount of radon gas, an invisible, tasteless and odourless radioactive gas.
 Stabilised platform container A motion compensated gimbal housed within a shipping container provides a platform for mounting a Cloud Radar or similar equipment.
-A fixed plinth provides a conventient mount for colocating a cloud lidar.
-Weather research radar The dual-polarisation C-band Doppler weather research radar gathers precipitation data from 20 km over the ocean and a 150 km radius from the vessel.
+A fixed plinth provides a convenient mount for colocating a cloud lidar.
+Weather research radar RV Investigator continuously operates a 250 kW C-band (5 cm), simultaneous dual polarization Doppler weather surveillance and research radar.
+This gathers precipitation data from 20 km over the ocean and a 150 km radius from the vessel.